Do Golf Ball Float? (Find Out Now!)

 Final Thoughts

 Standardized golf balls don’t float for obvious reasons.
-Golf balls wouldn’t fly as far if they were any size heavier, and your scorecard will look pretty much worse.
+Golf balls wouldn’t fly as far if they were any size heavier, and your scorecard would look pretty much worse.
 Golf ball design has been revamped over the years to its current iteration.
-If you have to watch as your golf ball sink to the bottom of the river, lake or pond then it’s the price you have to pay for best ball performance.
+If you have to watch as your golf ball sinks to the bottom of the river, lake, or pond then it’s the price you have to pay for the best ball performance.

 Leave a Comment